OzNetNerd/FlexApp2/README testing.md

 # Claude

 ```
 Write pytest tests for the following files.
-I have all the code I need to set up flask, etc, I just need the tests
+I have all the code I need to set up flask, etc, I just need the tests.
+If any test runs into issues, you need to update the test code only.
+Do not tell me to update the app code.
 ```

 # Codecov